-Determination: In Place
+Determination: In Place But Needs Improvement

-Brunei Darussalam's domestic legislative framework is in place and contains all of the key aspects of the CRS and its Commentary requiring Reporting Financial Institutions to conduct the due diligence and reporting procedures (SRs 1.1 - 1.3).
-It also provides for a framework to enforce the requirements (SR 1.4).
+Russia's domestic legislative framework is in place and contains many of the key aspects of the CRS and its Commentary requiring Reporting Financial Institutions to conduct the due diligence and reporting procedures, but it needs improvement in relation to the scope of Reporting Financial Institutions required to report information (SR 1.1), the due diligence procedures to be applied (SR 1.2), and the framework to enforce the requirements (SR 1.4).
+Most significantly, key definitions significant to the scope of Reporting Financial Institutions, including Participating Jurisdiction Financial Institution and Financial Assets, are not in accordance with the requirements.